 Religion, however, is very human.
-So we have histories of religion, phenomenologies of religion, psychologies of religion, sociologies of religion, philosophies of religion and, to unite these many parts into a whole, the science of religion.
-These disciplines cannot, of course, escape the radical ddlemma confronting modern science.
-In the measure they follow the model provided by natural science, they tend towards a reductionism that empties human living and especially human religion of all serious content.
+So we have histories of religion, phenomenologies of religion, psychologies of religion, sociologies of religion, and, to unite these many parts into a whole, the science of religion.
+These disciplines cannot, of course, escape the radical dilemma confronting modern science.
+In the measure they follow the model provided by natural science, they tend towards a reductionism that empties human living of the content and especially human religion of all content.
 In the measure they insist on their specific difference from the natural sciences, they risk losing their autonomy and becoming the captive of some fashion or fad in philosophy.
-But whichever way they tend, at least this much is certains they cannot make scientific statements about God.
-As long as they remain within the boundaries specified by the methods of a modern science, they cannot get beyond describing and explaining the multiplicity and the variety of human religious attitudes.
+But whichever way they tend, at least this much is certain: they cannot make scientific statements about God.
+As long as they remain within the boundaries specified his by the methods of a modern science, they cannot get beyond describing and explaining the multiplicity and the variety of human religious attitudes.

 God, then, is absent from modern science.
-Even the modern science of religion, though it bears witness to the divine, speaks mot of God but of man.
+Even the modern science of religion, though it bears witness to the divine, speaks not of God but of man.
 This, of course, is simply the inevitable result of specialization, of distinguishing different fields of investigation, of working out appropriate methods in each field, and of excluding conflicts of methodical precepts by pursuing different subjects separately.
 In the writings of St. Anselm there is no systematic distinction between theology and philosophy, and so his ontological argument is not what later would be desired, a strictly philosophic argument.
 In the writings of St. Thomas philosophy and theology are distinguished, but the distinction does not lead to a separation; so his celebrated five ways occur within a theological Summa.
-With Descartes occurs the effort to provide philosophy with its proper and independent foundations, and so not only to gistinguish but also separate philosophy and theology.
-Still Descartes did not attempt to separate philosophy and science; on the contrary, he attempted to prove the conservation of momentum by appealing to the immutability of God.
-Such a separation was effected materially when Newton did for mechanics what Euclid had done for geometry.
-It was effected formally by the rule that, if a hypothesis is not verifiable, it is not scientific.
+With Descartes occurs the effort to provide philosophy with its proper and independent foundations, and so not only to distinguish but also separate philosophy and theology.
+Still & Descartes did not attempt to separate philosophy and science; on the contrary, he attempted to prove the conservation of momentum by appealing to the immutability of God.
+Such a separation was effected, when Newton did for mechanics what Euclid had done for geometry. even though Newton named his book, Philosophilae maturalia principle mathematica.
+It was affected formally and methodically a

+It was effected formally by the rule that, if a hypothesis is not verifiable.
+It is not scientific.

 But if increasing specialization prevents modern science from speaking of God, one would expect it to enable modern theology to speak of God all the more fully and effectively.
-However, while I hope and labor that this will be so, I have to grant that it is not bet achieved.
+However, while I hope and labor that this will be so, I have to grant that it is not yet achieved.
 Contemporary theology and especially contemporary Catholic theology are in a feverish ferment.
-An old theology is being recognised as obsolete.
+An old theology is being recognized as obsolute.
 There is a scattering of new theological fragments.
-But a new integration - and by this I mean, not another integration of the old type, but a new type of integration - is not yet plainly in sight.
-Let me describe the situation briefly under five headings.
+But a and new integration, and by this I mean, not another integration of the old type, but a new type of integration - is not yet plainly in sight.
+Let me describe the situation briefly under three five headings.